shadowga/website/_docs/1/b-servrules.md

 These actions are allowed unless told otherwise by an administrator.

  - Curse and/or swear, this server is welcome to all ages therefore we do not censor worded profanity.
- - Build artistic nudity and symbolistic demonstrations of intercourse if it's mentioned as NSFW (not safe for work).
+ - Build artistic nudity and demonstrations of intercourse if it's mentioned as NSFW (not safe for work).
- - Publicly roleplay on the server (only if you're not spamming).
+ - Publicly role-playing on the server (only if you're not spamming).
  - Using hacked mods and clients that are not harmful to other players or the server.
  - Using a proxy or VPN to cloak your IP (only if you're not bypassing IP ban).